 George Van Biesbroeck Prize

 The Van Biesbroeck Prize is normally awarded every two years and honors a living individual for long-term extraordinary or unselfish service to astronomy, often beyond the requirements of his or her paid position.
-The AAS assumed responsibility for the prize in 1997.
+Nominations are accepted in 2027 for selection in 2028.

 2022 - Donald York